8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Being able to shift strategies between purchasing low and selling high is one reason for having more than one investment vehicle available; this is *not* the same as diversification.

 For example, I'm currently operating a variation on what is sometimes called the VTSAX and chill approach.
-In short, this approach asks us to increase income while reducing expenses and investing the difference in a total stock market index fund (specifically [VTSAX](https://investor.vanguard.com/mutual-funds/profile/VTSAX) in this case) and just hold on for the ride.
-As the cost per share of the index fund goes up, we are constantly buying in at the higher price; thereby, increasing our average cost basis.
-When the cost per share goes down, we are buying low.
-In no case are we selling or divesting to something else.
-For me, I'm using two index funds to allow me to divest a bit without selling.
+In short, this approach asks us to increase income while reducing expenses and investing the difference in a total stock market index fund (specifically [VTSAX](https://investor.vanguard.com/mutual-funds/profile/VTSAX) as the name suggests).

-One index fund is a total stock market index fund and is distributed based on market capitalization, favoring larger companies; larger companies get a higher percentage of each invested dollar.
-The other index fund is also based on market capitalization and favors companies with smaller market capitalizations.
-This means one of the index funds may have a lower fair market value than the other and I can contribute to the one with the lower fair market value instead of continuing to push money into the companies with higher price per share.
+With this strategy the portfolio is 100 percent equities with a very low expense ratio and complexity.
+VTSAX and chill is essentially the approach recommended by JL Collins in [*The Simple Path to Wealth*](https://www.thesimplepathtowealth.com) to those in accumulation mode.

+VTSAX is a fine strategy.
+I chose to go with a two fund approach, partially because I couldn’t find a single fund that would get the same outcome.
+I’m still practically 100 percent equities, which means my portfolio should perform roughly 90 percent similar to VTSAX alone.
+However, I can push money into the lower of the two and maintain balance or sell the higher of the two and maintain balance.

-This isn't strictly rebalancing.
-Mainly because I'm not selling anything, however, the outcome is similar because I'm typically purchasing at lower cost first to get the portfolio into balance.
-One of the added benefits of rebalancing is that it's a way of increasing the average cost basis of your assets without having to play strange buying and selling games (see previous section).
+This isn't strictly speaking rebalancing because I’m not selling anything.
+With rebalancing, we sell the things that have gone too high and buy more of the lower value things.
+Just because they are lower value doesn’t mean they’ve gone down in value, just that they are a lower percentage.
+Over time, the act of selling something of higher value you paid less for will help to increase your cost basis without playing strange buying and selling games (see previous section).

-When I shift to drawing down, I will do the opposite.
-Selling at the higher value and maintaining the same overall percentages in my portfolio.

-For example, the targets I've established for my portfolio is to have roughly 33 percent in small-, mid-, and large-cap United States stocks.
-If the fair market value of the small-cap portion is less than 33 percent, when I put more money, I will buy in to that portion of the portfolio; same if any of the portions fit shit criteria.
-If shifted to drawdown mode, I'd sell the assets that were above the 33 percent mark, which would cause the percentage of the lower percentage assets to increase by comparison.

-I feel a more detailed example with dollar amounts might be warranted.
-Let's say my portfolio has 100 USD in it.
-25 USD in small-cap, 25 USD in mid-cap, and 50 USD in large-cap; the target is an even distribution across the three.
-If I was in accumulation mode and had 100 USD to put in, I'd purchase 42 USD in small- and mid-cap while only purchasing around 16 USD in large-cap, which would result in roughly 66 USD being in all three.
-If I were in drawdown mode and needed 50 USD, I would withdraw 34 USD from the large-cap and 8 USD from the small- and mid-cap portions, which would put the portfolio back into the target balance.
-If I were rebalancing the portfolio, I would sell 16 USD from the large-cap and put 8 USD into the other two.

-Purchase based on what's low and sell based on what's high using target percentages not the total of gains or losses.
-Granted this generically speaking and there sometimes other things to consider, however, these other considerations may not result in anything more than a micro-optimization compared to the primary consideration.
+I want my equities to be roughly 33 percent in small-, mid-, and large-cap stocks.
+Let’s say my portfolio has a fair market value of 100 USD.
+However, that 100 USD in value is 25 USD in both small- and mid-cap and 50 USD in large-cap.

+Let’s say I’m in accumulation mode and have 100 USD to put in.
+This would bring the value of the portfolio to 200 USD.
+I want even distribution across three buckets; 200 USD divided by 3 is roughly 66 USD, therefore, I want to try and get each bucket to 66 USD.
+42 USD to the small- and mid-cap and 16 to the large-cap; back in balance.

+Let’s say I’m in drawdown mode with the same out of balance portfolio and want withdraw 50 USD from the bank of Josh.
+This would leave my portfolio at 50 USD in value.
+50 USD divided by 3 is roughly 16 USD, so, I want the remaining value for each bucket to be 16 USD.
+I’ll sell 34 USD in large-cap and 8 USD for both small- and mid-cap.

+Let’s say I’m just wanting to rebalance.
+Current value of 100 USD divided by 3 buckets leaves a target value of around 33 USD each.
+So, I’ll sell 16 USD of the large-cap and purchase 8 USD worth of the small- and mid-cap.

+In the last 2 cases it’d be worth noting and accounting for taxes.

+In accumulation mode, we’re buying what’s low.
+In drawdown mode, we’re selling what’s high.

+While there may be other things to consider they will probably have less impact overall compared to these two things; sometimes referred to as micro-optimizations.

-Index funds are internally rebalanced regularly, however, these internal rebalancing events don't affect your cost basis, to the best of my knowledge.
+Index funds are internally rebalanced regularly, however, these internal rebalancing events don't affect your cost basis.
 Rebalancing your portfolio by selling one thing to buy another thing will alter your cost basis.

 ## Cost basis, capital gains (or losses), and methods

 You buy 100 shares of an index fund for 1 USD each (lot 1); 100 USD on day one.
 On day two you buy another 100 shares of the same index fund for 2 USD each (lot 2); 200 USD.
-Your total cost basis is 300 USD and you have 200 shares valued at 2 USD each.
-On day three the fair market value of the shares you own is 400 USD.
+Your total cost basis is 300 USD and you have 200 shares valued at 2 USD each; total value of 400 USD.

-300 USD is your cost basis and 100 USD is an unrealized capital gain, which is spread across two lots.
+300 USD is your cost basis and 100 USD is an unrealized capital gain.
 (If the fair market value was 200 USD, the 100 USD is an unrealized capital loss.)

 Let's say you want to sell 50 USD worth of shares at 2 USD each; 25 of your 200 shares.
-There are multiple [methods the transaction can be performed](https://investor.vanguard.com/taxes/cost-basis/methods) (the link is for Vanguard and other brokerage firms should allow for similar):
+The transaction can be performed using [one of a few methods](https://investor.vanguard.com/taxes/cost-basis/methods) (the link is for Vanguard and other brokerage firms should allow for similar):

 1. average cost;
 2. first in, first out;